 Why do dogs bark in their sleep?
 Dogs are just like every other living being.
 When dogs sleep, they become babies for a while.
 As soon as a dog falls asleep, it may start to see dreams and involve itself in dreams as time passes.
 They fall into a deep sleep from the start.
 They watch dreams about four to six times during their sleep cycle.

 Dogs are in deep sleep for most of their sleep cycle.
-So if your dog is sleeping for like twenty minutes, from that ten minutes, it will be in deep sleep where it will dream of almost everything ten four to six times.
+So if your dog is sleeping for about twenty minutes, from that ten minutes, it will be in deep sleep where it will dream of almost everything ten four to six times.
 However, every dog is different, so not every dog needs to fall into a deep sleep.

 Barking can indicate that your dog is sleeping very soundly or may be due to some unknown cause.
 Being a dog owner, this may be one of your primary concerns because you would want your dog to sleep peacefully more than anyone.